 Here is more information on prepping this tasty salad ahead of time, including notes on proper storage.

 You may also be interested in the best bread for chicken salad sandwiches.
-Get tasty bread and non-bread alternatives.
+Get tasty bread ideas.

 How Far Ahead Can You Make Chicken Salad?